-DUI Defense Attorney for Tukwila
+DUI Defense Attorney for Seattle

 A DUI is a nightmare for everyone who is given one.
 It can easily be the most stressful, terrifying, and embarrassing legal situations that you can find yourself in.
 Unfortunately, it doesn’t end when you get the handcuffs slapped on and you get carted off by the Tukwila police.